sheriffMoose/storybook-extras/packages/angular/README.md

 The url property here can be a full url like `http://example.com/storybook/docs/documentation.json` or a relative path to the current storybook instance like `docs/documentation.json`.

 Notice in the example above, we are serving the `dist/docs` directory as `http://localhost:6006/docs` and when the lazy loading happens it will retrieve `docs/documentation.json` from `http://localhost:6006/docs/documentation.json`

+You can also provide `data` property to be something like `require('../.docs/documentation.json')`, this way you don't need to call `setCompodocJson` method, it will be called automatically on your behalf, and the docs will be stored in memory for later usage.

+### Source Code
+- This feature relies on the documentation loaded previously from `compodoc` to display the source code of the components and/or services that exists in the `moduleMetadata`.
+- You don't need to re-declare your main component in the `declarations` section of `moduleMetadata`, it will be added directly.
+- Basically, the addon will retrieve the source code of any class under `declarations` or `providers`, along with templates & styles for the components if they exist.
+- No setup is needed for this feature, it is enabled by default.
+- Future releases will give the ability to disable it.

 ### Console Logs